 “Think it really was?”
 James asked curiously.

-While driving into town, and focused on his work, he shook the cat from his mind and starts driving past people dressed strangely in cloaks.
+While driving into town he tried to focus on his work and tried to shake the image of the cat from his mind and starts driving past people dressed strangely in cloaks.

 “Why is that strange?”
 James asked.

-He sees them all huddled together and talking and at first he thinks it is some stupid new fashion trend, but then he sees a man older then him in an emerald green cloak.
+He sees them all huddled together talking and at first he thinks it is some stupid new fashion trend, but then he sees a man older than him in an emerald green cloak.
 Mr. Dursley seems outraged.